Penn State vs. Michigan: Series History, All-Time Records, Wins

 11

-Michigan and Penn State faced off for the 26th time last Saturday, and the Wolverines dealt the Nittany Lions their first loss of the season, 41-17.
-The result makes the Big Ten East a two-team race right now.
+Michigan and Penn State faced off for the 26th time earlier this season, and the Wolverines dealt the Nittany Lions their first loss of the season, 41-17.
+The result makes the Big Ten East a two-team race.

-Michigan is fresh off a rivalry win over Michigan State in a game with more post-game fireworks than in-game drama.
-The Wolverines dominated in a 29-7 victory, but the game was marred by an assault on a Michigan player in the tunnel after the game.
-The Wolverines sit just outside the top four in the initial College Football Playoff rankings as they travel to New Jersey to take on the Rutgers Scarlet Knights.
+Michigan continued their dominance as they pulled away thanks to a 38-0 second half against Rutgers to win 52-17.
+Michigan looks to continue its collision course with Ohio State as an undefeated team.
+The 9-0 Wolverines will host a 3-6 Nebraska team on Saturday.

 Penn State’s Big Ten East title hopes are dead after a 44-31 loss at home to the Ohio State Buckeyes.
-Despite the loss, they still sit at 15th in the CFP Poll and could very well have another 10-win season if they can win out.
-The Nittany Lions head to Bloomington to take on the Hoosiers.
-The last time these two played in Bloomington, IU won 36-35.
-Last season, however, Penn State knocked off Indiana 24-0 in Happy Valley.
+However, they are still in play for a New Year’s Six Bowl.
+The Nittany Lions blew the doors off the Hoosiers 45-14 in Bloomington last week and will face an upstart Maryland Terrapins team this week, a program that Penn State is 41-3-1 against all-time.

 This website uses cookies to improve your experience while you navigate through the website.
 Out of these cookies, the cookies that are categorized as necessary are stored on your browser as they are essential for the working of basic functionalities of the website.
 We also use third-party cookies that help us analyze and understand how you use this website.
 These cookies will be stored in your browser only with your consent.
 You also have the option to opt-out of these cookies.
 But opting out of some of these cookies may have an effect on your browsing experience.